Award of Merit

-- Education and Mentoring (excellence in teaching; contributions to pedagogy, including innovative educational methods and tools; mentoring of undergraduate, masters, & doctoral students, postdocs, and junior faculty)
+- Education and Mentoring (excellence in teaching; contributions to pedagogy, including innovative educational methods and tools; mentoring of undergraduate, masters, & doctoral students, postdocs, junior faculty, and professionals)

-- Sustained Involvement in the Field (involvement in ASIS&T over the nominee’s career; broader involvement in the information field, broadly defined)
+- Sustained Involvement in the Field (involvement in ASIS&T over the nominee’s career; involvement in the information field at large, broadly defined)

 Nominations must be submitted by 11:59 pm US Pacific Time on the deadline date via the designated online portal.

 - Name, affiliation, and contact information of nominee;

 - Name, affiliation, and contact information of nominator;